Virtuant/katacoda-scenarios/ansible/03-ansible-inventory/step5.md

-STEP05
-Ansible ensures
-A fundamental principle of Ansible is that it ensures a desired state.

-From the previous example:
+STOP05
+Ensure a package is removed
+The apt module allows you to specify the state you wish the package to be in.
+If you want a specific version, you append it to the package name, for example:

-- name: ensure latest sysstat is installed
+- name: ensure sysstat is installed at version 10.2.0-1
   apt:
-    name: sysstat
+    name: sysstat=10.2.0-1
-    state: latest
+    state: installed
-This tells Ansible to check if the latest version of sysstat is installed.
-If it is, Ansible will do nothing more, since the "latest" state is already achieved.
-If sysstat is not already there, or of an older version than what is available, Ansible installs the latest version.

-If you run the playbook again, Ansible does the former, and instead of "Changed: 1", you will get "OK: 2, Changed 0".
-Try it out:
+If you want to ensure that the package is not installed, you can declare that with state: absent, and Ansible will ensure it.

+Update the playbook to remove sysstat.

+sed -i -e 's/state: latest/state: absent/' -e 's/ensure.*/ensure sysstat is removed/' playbook.yml

+Then re-run the playbook:

-ansible-playbook -i myhosts site.yml
+ansible-playbook -i myhosts playbook.yml

+In summary, the same playbook should always be able to run on a host and - assuming there are no errors - produce exactly the desired state, regardless of what state the host started in.
+For example, should your playbook halt halfway through due to a network error, it would still finish successfully when you re-run it.